 50 U.S.C. § 1803(i)(2) authorizes the FISA courts to appoint individuals to serve as amici curiae.
-Under 50 U.S.C. § 1803(i)(2)(A), a FISA court must appoint an individual to serve as amicus curiae to assist the court in its consideration of any application for an order or review that, in the opinion of the court, presents a novel or significant interpretation of the law, unless it issues a finding that such appointment is not appropriate.
+Under 50 U.S.C. § 1803(i)(2)(A)(i), a FISA court must appoint one or more individuals who have been designated under 50 U.S.C. § 1803(i)(1) to serve as amicus curiae to assist the court in its consideration of any application for an order or review that, in the opinion of the court, presents a novel or significant interpretation of the law, unless it issues a finding that such appointment is not appropriate.
 Furthermore, a FISA court may appoint an individual or organization to serve as amicus curiae in any instance in which the court deems this appropriate or, upon motion, may permit an individual or organization leave to file an amicus curiae brief.
-See 50 U.S.C. § 1803(i)(2)(B).
+See 50 U.S.C. § 1803(i)(2)(A)(ii).
+On April 20, 2024, Congress enacted the Reforming Intelligence and Securing America Act, Pub.
+L. No. 118-49, 138 Stat.
+862 (2024) (RISAA).
+RISAA added the requirement (now codified at 50 U.S.C. § 1803(i)(2)(A)(iii)) that the Court "shall appoint one or more individuals who have been designated under [50 U.S.C. § 1803(i)(1)] to serve as amicus curiae to assist such court in the consideration of any certification or procedures submitted for review pursuant to [50 U.S.C. § 1881a], including any amendments to such certifications or procedures, . . . unless the court issues a finding that such appointment is not appropriate or is likely to result in undue delay."

-For purposes of reporting under 50 U.S.C. § 1873(a)(1)(E), each instance in which an individual received an amicus curiae appointment is counted separately, such as when more than one individual was appointed in the same matter or when the same individual was appointed by both the FISC and the FISCR at different stages of the same case.
+For purposes of reporting under 50 U.S.C. § 1873(a)(1)(E), each instance in which an individual received an amicus curiae appointment is counted separately, such as when more than one individual was appointed in the same matter or when the same individual was appointed by the FISC and the FISCR at different stages of the same case.

-During the reporting period, four appointments were made for four individuals to serve as amici curiae by the FISA courts.
-The names of the individuals appointed during the reporting period to serve as amici curiae are Amy Jeffress, Amanda Claire Hoover, Marc Zwillinger, and James Orenstein.
-One finding was made in 2022, pursuant to 50 U.S.C. § 1803(i)(2)(A), that an amicus curiae appointment was not appropriate.
+During the 2024 reporting period, seven appointments were made of five individuals to serve as amici curiae by the FISA courts.
+The names of the individuals appointed during the reporting period to serve as amici curiae are Amy Jeffress, W. Kirby Mayo, David Kris, Marc Zwillinger, and Steven Lane.
+No findings were made in 2024, pursuant to 50 U.S.C. § 1803(i)(2)(A)(i) or (iii), that an amicus curiae appointment was not appropriate or was likely to result in undue delay.

-Consistent with the Director's reports since 2017, this report also specifically notes instances in which the Court advised the government that it had considered the appointment of an amicus curiae to address a novel or significant question of law raised in a proposed application, but the government ultimately did not proceed with the proposed application or modified the final application such that it did not present a novel or significant question of law, thereby obviating a requirement for consideration of the appropriateness of appointment of amicus curiae.
-There were no such instances in 2022.
+Consistent with the Director's reports since 2017, this report will also specifically note any instances in which the Court advised the government that it had considered appointment of an amicus curiae to address a novel or significant question of law raised in a proposed application, but the government ultimately did not proceed with the proposed application or modified the final application such that it did not present a novel or significant question of law, thereby obviating a requirement for consideration of the appropriateness of appointment of amicus curiae.
+There were no such instances in 2024.